42BV/quality-workshop-unittest/README.md

 ## Bug 2

-- See implementations of the 4 failure path test methods in ElfProefTest.java.
+- See implementations of the 4 failure path test methods in ElevenCheckTest.java.
-- The ElfProef util always returns true...
+- The ElevenCheck util always returns true...
 No 11 check done at all!
 That shows us the importance of testing success and failure paths!

 ## Bug 3